rodfer0x80/PirateScrolls/README.md

 # PirateScrolls
 Website for academic papers, only papers, no tracking, no web bloating, no ads.

  About this site

 Born to provide online academic papers without ads, tracking or bloat web design.

     All respect is due to the authors of such academic papers and publications.
-    All papers are in pdf format published online by the author(s) You can find the author and organisations involved in the paper in the table of contents and inside pdf file.
+    All papers are in pdf format published online by the author(s) You can find the author and organisations involved in the paper in the table of contents and inside pdf the file.

 Project